caracal, bush baby, ostrich and porcupine

 Eeyore is partially blind with only 10% vision in one eye but that doesn’t stop him trying to steal food off the dinner table!

-We have 2 dassies roaming free at camp, Pop Corn and Caline.
+We have a dassie roaming free at camp, Caline.

-We have tried to set them free but they just loved being around us so much that they chose to stay here rather than be in the bush!
+We have tried to set her free but she just loved being around us so much that she choses to stay here rather than be in the bush!

 Scotty - African Hawk Eagle